-I’ve worked Transport Logistics for the past 25 years.
-During my career I worked with some of the biggest companies as a transport manager, these companies were the likes of DHL ASDA and my final Job was head of Logistics for BP Oil where I spent my time from 2014 to 2018 leading the operation out of Stanlow refinery.
+Before getting involved in JourneyMEN, I worked in Transport Logistics for the past 25 years.
+During my career I worked with some of the biggest companies as a transport manager.
+These companies included DHL, ASDA and my final job was head of Logistics for BP Oil, where I spent my time from 2014 to 2018 leading the operation out of the refinery in Stanlow.

-In the august I met my new partner, she changed my life, and I moved over to the Wirral with her and started a new chapter of my life.
-My positivity had returned until on the 29th December 2018 I fell down the stairs at home, resulting in suffering a serious brain injury including three fractures and three bleeds on the brain, I was in Walton Neuro hospital for 10 weeks.
-Whilst in hospital I suffered a subdural haemorrhage on the left side of my brain and needed emergency surgery.
-I lost the power of speech walking and didn’t recognise my own two daughters, over time through a stay in a residential brain injury rehabilitation in Liverpool for a further 12 weeks, slowly things came back to me, I stared to walk and even learned to swear again my rehab took most of 2019.
+In the August I met my new partner, she changed my life, and I moved over to the Wirral with her.
+It was the beginning of a new chapter.
+My positivity had returned until on the 29th December 2018 I fell down the stairs at home, resulting in suffering a serious brain injury including three fractures and three bleeds on the brain.
+This resulted in myself being in Walton Neuro Hospital for 10 weeks.

 Mental health became an issue, but I thought to myself...
 No not again!
-I went out and found my own help through various charities.
+I went out and found help through various charities.

 My Journey over the 2 years have been hard.
 My next journey with JourneyMEN will be a honour.